Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 These combining marks are always stored after the base consonant, ie. the codepoints follow the order in which the items are pronounced.
 The rendering process places the glyph before the base consonant without changing the code points.
 Click on the following word to see the sequence of characters in storage.

-The vowel sign is actually placed before the start of an orthographic syllable.
-In fig_prebase the sequence of glyphs for the orthographic syllable is rendered VCC, whereas the pronunciation is CCV.
+The vowel sign is actually placed before the start of a conjunct.
+In Figure 2 the sequence of glyphs for the orthographic syllable is rendered VCC, whereas the pronunciation is CCV.
 In conjuncts with 3 consonants, it will still be rendered before all the consonants.

-However, if the cluster doesn't form a conjunct, or is split by a visible virama, the cluster becomes two orthographic syllables and the pre-base vowel sign appears after the last consonant with the virama.
+However, if the cluster doesn't form a conjunct, or is split by a visible virama, the cluster becomes two orthographic syllables and the pre-base vowel sign appears after the last consonant that has a virama.
 The sequence of displayed glyphs is now CVC.
 If the conjunct contains 3 consonants, the displayed order will be CCVC.

 কো ko U+0995 BENGALI KA + U+09CB VOWEL SIGN O